AntonioGarciaGarvi/AntonioGarciaGarvi.github.io/_portfolio/portfolio-3.md

 The problem is characterized by high noise and a significant class imbalance (only \~7.4% of days preceded a major rally).

-1.  **Baselines:** Benchmarked against Random Walks (Monte Carlo simulations), drawdown correlaton, and standard technical strategies (EMA Crossover + RSI).
+1.  **Baselines:** Benchmarked against Random Walks (Monte Carlo simulations), drawdown correlation, and standard technical strategies (EMA Crossover + RSI).
 2.  **Model Selection:** Compared Linear Models (Logistic Regression with Ridge/Lasso regularization) against Non-Linear Models (LightGBM).
 3.  **Optimization Metric:** Prioritized **Precision-Recall AUC (PR-AUC)**.
 In this context, Precision is vital (False Positives cost money in option premiums) and Recall is necessary to ensure we don't miss the rare profitable opportunities.